Recovering Fine-Grained Code Change Rationale from Multiple Software Artifacts: Development and Evaluation

+We used explicit guidelines to conduct this evaluation process.
+For example, assigning lowest score for both IC (Information Coverage) and EI (Extra Info) if a rationale component was missing from either the generated output or the ground truth.
+If a ground-truth rationale component was not generated, we assigned an IC score of 1 because none of the information associated with that component was generated, and we assigned an EI score of 5 because no unsupported information was introduced to compare with ground truth.
+Conversely, if the model generated a rationale component for which no corresponding component was present in the ground truth, we assigned an IC score of 1 because the generated content did not cover any ground-truth rationale information, and an EI score of 1 because all of the generated information was considered extra.

+Extra Information (EI) was evaluated independently from Information Coverage (IC).
+Annotators assessed whether the generated summary introduced information that was not supported by the ground-truth rationale.
+Additional details were considered acceptable when they elaborated on or rephrased information already present in the ground truth.
+In contrast, unsupported claims, interpretations, or facts not grounded in the reference rationale were penalized through lower EI scores.
+This separate evaluation of IC and EI allowed summaries to receive high coverage scores while still being penalized for introducing unsupported information, or vice versa.
+Disagreements between the two annotators were resolved through discussion until consensus was reached.

+\underline{Evaluation Metrics.} We report the \textbf{average Information Coverage (IC) and Extra Information (EI) ratings} across evaluated commits.
+To obtain an overall measure of rationale generation performance that accounts for IC and EI, we computed the \textbf{F2-score}~\cite{Rijsbergen1979} using the average IC and EI ratings.
+We use the F2-score because it weights information coverage twice as heavily as extra information.
+We consider omissions of important rationale information more detrimental than the inclusion of some additional information, as incomplete summaries may fail to communicate the goal, motivations, or alternatives underlying the change.

-Overall inter-rater agreement, measured using \textit{weighted Cohen’s Kappa ($\kappa$)}~\cite{cohenweighted1968}, was \textbf{0.88} indicating high annotator reliability.
-We used this index because the Likert scales are ordinal, and disagreements between distant scores (\eg 1 vs. 5) are more severe than those between adjacent scores (\eg 3 vs. 4).
-Disagreements were mostly due to subjective interpretation of the summaries, which were resolved through annotators' discussion and consensus
+{{\underline{Inter-rater Agreement}.}} Overall inter-rater agreement, measured using \textit{weighted Cohen’s Kappa ($\kappa$)}~\cite{cohenweighted1968}, was 0.88, indicating high annotator reliability.
+We used this index because the Likert scales are ordinal, and disagreements between distant scores (\eg 1 vs. 5) are more severe than those between adjacent scores (\eg 3 vs. 4), which this index captures.
+Disagreements were mostly due to subjective interpretation of the summaries, which were resolved through annotators' discussion and consensus.

-Although prompts were executed three times, generated summaries were highly consistent across runs.
-Embedding-based cosine similarity (using OpenAI's \texttt{text-embedding-3-large} model~\cite{textembedding3large}) confirmed that outputs ranged from 0.810 to 0.958 with a median of 0.935 in terms semantic similarity.
-Given these results, we evaluated the generated summaries of the first run only.

-Since missing ground truth content is more detrimental than including additional but plausible details (as component identification may incorrectly label non-rationale artifact sentences), we weighted information coverage (IC) more heavily than extra information (EI) by computing the F2 score~\cite{Rijsbergen1979} (which doubles the weight of coverage relative to extra information) as our overall measure of rationale generation accuracy.